rails/rails/guides/source/action_controller_overview.md

 ### Routing Parameters

-The `params` hash will always contain the `:controller` and `:action` keys, but you should use the methods [`controller_name`][] and [`action_name`][] instead to access these values.
-Any other parameters defined by the routing, such as `:id`, will also be available.
-As an example, consider a listing of clients where the list can show either active or inactive clients.
-We can add a route that captures the `:status` parameter in a "pretty" URL:
+Parameters specified as part of a route declaration in the `routes.rb` file are also made available in the `params` hash.

+For example, we can add a route that captures the `:status` parameter for a
+client:

 ```ruby
 get '/clients/:status', to: 'clients#index', foo: 'bar'
 ```

-In this case, when a user opens the URL `/clients/active`, `params[:status]` will be set to "active".
+When a user navigates to `/clients/active` URL, `params[:status]` will be set to "active".
 When this route is used, `params[:foo]` will also be set to "bar", as if it were passed in the query string.

+Any other parameters defined by the route declaration, such as `:id`, will also be available.

-Your controller will also receive `params[:action]` as "index" and `params[:controller]` as "clients".
+NOTE: In the above example, your controller will also receive `params[:action]` as "index" and `params[:controller]` as "clients".
+The `params` hash will always contain the `:controller` and `:action` keys, but it's recommended to use the methods [`controller_name`][] and [`action_name`][] instead to access these values.

 [`controller_name`]: https://api.rubyonrails.org/classes/ActionController/Metal.html#method-i-controller_name
 [`action_name`]: https://api.rubyonrails.org/classes/AbstractController/Base.html#method-i-action_name